christiespeich/Mooberry-Book-Manager/README.txt

 Mooberry Book Manager works with your chosen theme to provide a consistent look throughout your website.

-Requires Wordpress 3.8 and Javascript.
+Requires Wordpress 3.8+ and Javascript.

-Mooberry Book Manager can be translated into other languages!
-See `Other Notes` for more information.

 **Getting Started with Mooberry Book Manager**